PdxCodeGuild/Programming101/labs/rps.md

 ## Extra Challenge 3

-Use a dictionary where each key is one of the choices, and the value is what the key loses to.
+We can catch all the win conditions for a Rock, Paper, Scissors game with three conditional statements.
+To do this, we will need to make a dictionary with three key-value pairs.
+Each key will represent either Rock, Paper, or Scissors, and the corresponding value for each key will indicate what that key loses to.
+For example, if the key is Rock, the value will be Paper.

 [//]: # (instructor note: write the tie case, the first case, have them write the others using elif)